British Land upholds the human rights of our employees and supply chain

 All suppliers to British Land must acknowledge their understanding of this Supplier Code of Conduct and their obligations within.
 A breach of this code by a supplier may be considered a material breach of the supplier's contractual arrangements with British Land.

 Suppliers must also ensure any subcontractors they appoint uphold the Code of Conduct.
-These obligations are reflected in contractual documentation, through which we also specifically state that suppliers must prohibit child labour, forced
+These obligations are reflected in contractual documentation, through which we also specifically state that suppliers must prohibit child labour, forced labour and exclusive zero-hours contracts

 Suppliers are required to provide British Land with reasonable access to all relevant information and premises for the purpose of assessing compliance against the Supplier Code of Conduct.

 Since 2020, we have partnered with Unseen - the UK’s Modern Slavery Business Advisory Service.
-This specialist organisation provides guidance and support for organisations who share their vision of ‘a world without slavery'.
+This specialist organisation provides guidance and support for organisations who share their vision of ‘a world without slavery’

 Through our Sustainability Strategy and related activities, we leverage our scale and scope to engender more responsible supplier behaviour and practices.
 This is explicitly stated within our 2030 Sustainability Strategy, which highlights the importance we place on responsible business conduct and, specifically, the prevention of modern slavery.